-In this section we investigate the resulting relevance profiles for two of the introduced datasets for the metrics obtained by DTW-LMNN.
+In this section, we investigate the resulting relevance profiles for two of the introduced datasets for the metrics obtained by DTW-LMNN.
 We restrict the analysis to DTW-LMNN due to its superior performance for all data sets.
-Further, we investigate only two of the four datasets in order to focus on the interesting effects of the matrix regularisation.
-The data sets \textit{Articulatory Words} and \textit{Cricket Signals} are of minor interest for this section due to their comparably low-dimensionality ($9$ and $6$ sensors only, without major correlations).
-On the contrary, the two human body datasets (\textit{Dance} and \textit{Walking}) have a high number of features ($62$) with considerable correlations among the joints.
-Hence we can expect interesting effects when regularising the learned matrix.
+Further, we investigate only two of the four datasets to focus on the notable effects of the matrix regularization.
+The data sets \textit{Articulatory Words} and \textit{Cricket Signals} are of minor interest for this section due to their comparably low-dimensionality ($9$ and $6$ sensors only, without considerable correlations).
+On the contrary, the two human body datasets (\textit{Dance} and \textit{Walking}) have a high number of features ($62$) with substantial correlations among the joints.
+Hence we can expect interesting effects when regularizing the learned matrix.

-Matrix regularisation has different effects: (I) It enables a valid interpretation of the feature relevance profile since it avoids spurious relevance peaks and random effects due to data correlations -- we will evaluate this effect by an inspection of the simplicity and variance of the relevance profile within a cross validation.
-(II) It suggests ways to reduce the data dimensionality by eliminating the most irrelevant features according to the found relevance profile.
-We will investigate this effect by evaluating the classification performance if the feature dimensions are iteratively deleted according to their relevance.
+Matrix regularization has different effects: (I) It enables a valid interpretation of the feature relevance profile since it avoids spurious relevance peaks and random effects due to data correlations -- we evaluate this effect by an inspection of the sparsity and variance of the relevance profile within cross-validation.
+(II) It suggests the possible ways to reduce the data dimensionality by eliminating the most irrelevant features according to the found relevance profile.
+We investigate this effect by evaluating the classification performance if the feature dimensions are iteratively deleted according to their relevance.

 \featselfig{Dance_CV_Reg_eff_prof.eps}{dance}